EUDAT-Training/B2SHARE-Training/deploy/04_Installation.md

 export B2SHARE_SECRET_KEY='some random key'
 ```

-- Set the host domain for the JSON schemas callback:
+- Set the host domain for the JSON schemas callback, this should not include the protocol (e.g. `https://`):

 ```sh
 export B2SHARE_JSONSCHEMAS_HOST='domain'